10 Best Multifilament Strings

 I’ve ranked them in order of my favorite, but every string on this list is here for a reason, and some perform better or worse in different areas.

-With that in mind, here’s a few popular criteria I often get questions about when it comes to multifilaments, and my picks for which string on this list takes the top spot.
+With that in mind, here are a few popular criteria I often get questions about when it comes to multifilaments and my picks for which string on this list takes the top spot.

 - Best Overall: Head Velocity MLT